monica-gushiken/monica-gushiken/README.md

 My name is Monica Mayumi Gushiken.
 I'm a brazilian girl (🇧🇷).
 I'm currently interested on learning about software development and automated testing.

-In my free time I like to make amigurumi - a Japanese word which describes small knitted or crocheted stuffed toys (👵), to watch series (📺), to study (📚), to listen and play some music (🎵🎸) and to stay with family and friends (❤️).
+In my free time I like to make amigurumi - a small knitted or crocheted stuffed toys (👵), to watch series (📺), to study (📚), to listen and play some music (🎵🎸) and to stay with family and friends (❤️).

 Would you like to find me?